redBorder/cookbook-rb-logstatter/README.md

 5. Run the tests, ensuring they all pass
 6. Submit a Pull Request using Github

-## License and Authors
+## License

-Authors: Miguel Álvarez <malvarez@redborder.com>

-LICENSE: AFFERO GENERAL PUBLIC LICENSE, Version 3, 19 November 2007
+GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19 November 2007